 The Cooperative College (3-2) Program

-The Cooperative College (3-2) Program offers students the opportunity to proceed directly from three years of undergraduate study at one of our partner schools to two years of study at the Nicholas School’s Master of Forestry (MF) or Master of Environmental Management (MEM) program.
+The Cooperative College (3-2) Program offers students the opportunity to proceed directly from three years of undergraduate study at one of our partner schools to two years of study in the Nicholas School’s Master of Forestry (MF) or Master of Environmental Management (MEM) program.

 Students in the program typically earn their bachelor’s degree after their first year at the Nicholas School and their master’s degree after their second year at the Nicholas School, thus earning both a bachelor’s and master’s degree in a total of five years of study.